roytang/blog/content/post/2008/09/grand-prix-manila-day-one-report.md

 I board in Sowers and Austere Commands.
 For game two, the tides are reversed, as I gain two life off a Kitchen Finks and never change my life total after that.
 An early Wren's Run Packmaster that got Sower'ed basically won me the game.

 For game three, we didn't have much time, with barely 15 minutes left in the clock.
 However, my opponent had to mulligan to four cards, so we started with twelve minutes left on the clock.
 Not enough time for the control deck to win normally, I instead went aggro with Finks.
-I sowered the first creature he played &#8211; a Wren's Run Vanquisher, planning to aggro with it.
+I sowered the first creature he played -- a Wren's Run Vanquisher, planning to aggro with it.
 Unfortunately, the very next turn he managed to play out a second Vanquisher AND a Packmaster, following up later turns with two consecutive Colossus, making it difficult to advance on the ground.
 I had managed to bring him to 3 life by this point, but then he slowly started climbing up in life via Sapseep Forest.
 We hit time and it was clear neither of us could win in the five extra turns.

 I was a bit frustrated at this point since I was wondering whether he took too long in mulliganning, but I realized three minutes for three mulligans seemed reasonable.
-On the fifth turn I offered "Would you like to concede?&#8221; but neither of us would give way so my first round ended in a draw.
+On the fifth turn I offered "Would you like to concede?" but neither of us would give way so my first round ended in a draw.
 I was well in control of the game and would have won easily if we only had ten or fifteen more minutes.

-This was one thing I had not planned &#8211; I would be hitting extra time more often than not; I needed to learn to play faster.
+This was one thing I had not planned -- I would be hitting extra time more often than not; I needed to learn to play faster.

 Match Record: 0-0-1